aafulei/cpp-today/docs/index.md

 *A minimal but complete Make-based C++23 project template.*

-This project packages a simple C++23 command-line program, including essential tools and workflows for building, testing, and maintaining the code.
-The program prints the current date in the `YY/MM/DD = Www` format (e.g., `25/05/14 = Wed`).
+This project packages a simple C++23 command-line program with essential tools and workflows for building, testing, and maintaining the code.
+The program prints the current date in the `YY/MM/DD = Www` format (e.g. `25/05/14 = Wed`).

 Source code available at [github.com/aafulei/cpp-today](https://github.com/aafulei/cpp-today).